JetBrains/intellij-sdk-docs/topics/tutorials/action_system/working_with_custom_actions.md

 The [`<add-to-group>`](plugin_configuration_file.md#idea-plugin__actions__action__add-to-group) element declares where the action will appear and mirrors the names of entries from the form.

-This declaration is sufficient, but adding more attributes is discussed in the next section.
+This declaration is enough, but adding more attributes is discussed in the next section.

 ### Setting Registration Attributes Manually

 An action declaration can be added manually to the <path>plugin.xml</path> file.
 An exhaustive list of declaration elements and attributes is presented in [](basic_action_system.md#registering-actions-in-pluginxml).
-Attributes are added by selecting them from the <control>New Action</control> form, or by editing the registration declaration directly in the <path>plugin.xml</path> file.
+Attributes are added by selecting them from the <control>New Action</control> form or by editing the registration declaration directly in the <path>plugin.xml</path> file.

 The [`<action>`](plugin_configuration_file.md#idea-plugin__actions__action) declaration for `PopupDialogAction` in the `action_basics` [plugin.xml](%gh-sdk-samples-master%/action_basics/src/main/resources/META-INF/plugin.xml) file.
 It also contains an attribute for an [`Icon`](icons.md) and encloses elements declaring text overrides, keyboard and mouse shortcuts, and to which menu group the action should be added.